Carina-P/ms3-best-books/README.md

 ### Skeleton Plane
 - The user browses via navigation system.
 - User searches for book/s by giving book title or author or part of it.
-- User can filter search by giving categories (taged for this page)
+- User can filter search by giving categories
 - Interactive design that works on Mobile, Tablet as well as Desktop.
 #### Wireframes
 - [Mobile](https://github.com/Carina-P/ms3-best-books/blob/master/wireframes/wireframe-mobile.pdf)